influxdata/telegraf/plugins/inputs/bond/README.md

 ```
 [[inputs.bond]]
+  ## Sets 'proc' directory path
+  ## If not specified, then default is /proc
+  host_proc = "/proc"

-  ## Sets bonding directory path
+  ## Sets 'bonding' directory relative path
-  ## If not specified, then default is:
+  ## If not specified, then default is /net/bonding
-  bond_path = "/proc/net/bonding"
+  bond_path = "/net/bonding"

   ## By default, telegraf gather stats for all bond interfaces
   ## Setting interfaces will restrict the stats to the specified